 Back to Top

 Quiz questions provide a knowledge evaluation for each module, and two separate exams allow confirmation of knowledge and understanding of practical use of the course content, including mandatory reading materials.

-An exam covering Parts 1, 2 and 3 will be conducted at the end of Part 3.
+- An exam covering Parts 1, 2 and 3 will be conducted at the end of Part 3.
 Participants are required to obtain a minimum score of 70%.
-A retake is allowed twice if the score is 60% or more but less than 70%.
-If, in any attempt, your score is under 60%, you will not be eligible for any retake.
+A retake is allowed twice if the score is below 70%.

-Upon successful passing of the exam pertaining to Parts 1, 2 and 3, participants will then proceed to a knowledge test on a specific audit area, which will qualify them to take Part 4 of the course.
+- Upon successful passing of the exam pertaining to Parts 1, 2 and 3, participants will then proceed to a knowledge test on a specific audit area, which is a pre-test and will qualify them to take Part 4 of the course.
 Participants are required to obtain a minimum score of 80% on their knowledge test.
-A retake is allowed twice if the score is 60% or more but less than 80%.
-If, in any attempt, your score is under 60%, you will not be eligible for any retake.
+A retake is allowed twice if the score is below 80%.

-A final exam will be conducted at the end of the specific audit area module in Part 4 of the course.
+- A final exam will be conducted at the end of the specific audit area module in Part 4 of the course.
 A minimum score of 80% is required to successfully complete Part 4.
-A retake is allowed twice if the score is 60% or more but less than 80%.
-If, in any attempt, your score is under 60%, you will not be eligible for any retake.
+A retake is allowed twice if the score is below 80%.

 ICAO reference documents will be available throughout the course and may be downloaded to facilitate self-study.
 These documents are an integral part of the course and should be thoroughly reviewed to complement the lessons learned.
 ICAO documents are valid for the period of the course only; ICAO will not provide any update to the ICAO documents after completion of the course.